MechanicalRabbit/FunSQL.jl/docs/src/tutorial.md

 Before we can start assembling queries with FunSQL, we need to make FunSQL aware of the database schema.
-For each table in the database, we need to create a corresponding `SQLTable`(@ref) object, which encapsulates the name of the table and the names of the columns.
+For each table in the database, we need to create a corresponding [`SQLTable`](@ref) object, which encapsulates the name of the table and the names of the columns.

     using FunSQL: SQLTable